micmejia/bible-dump/AMPC/Colossians/Col 1.md

-Giving thanks to the Father, Who has qualified _and_ made us fit to share the [^l]portion which is the inheritance of the saints (God's holy people) in the Light.
+Giving thanks to the Father, Who has qualified _and_ made us fit to share the portion which is the inheritance of the saints (God's holy people) in the Light.